 Scrape excess paint from the roller before you wash it.
 Use your putty knife, or better yet, a special roller-scraping tool with a semicircular cutout in the blade.
 Then rinse the roller cover until the water runs clear.
-A roller and paint brush spinning tool, available at hardware and paint stores for about $8, simplifies the cleaning task.
+A roller and paint brush spinning tool simplifies the cleaning task.
 Just slip the roller cover onto the spinner and repeatedly wet and spin out the roller until it’s clean.

 How to Properly Paint a Wall: The Best Coat of Paint Can’t Hide Bumpy Walls